lunae/snippy/README.md

 Save your reusable code snippets!

-> This project is part of [NextJS: The Complete Developer's Guide](https://www.udemy.com/course/next-js-the-complete-developers-guide/).
+> This project is part of [NextJS: The Complete Developer's Guide](https://www.udemy.com/course/next-js-the-complete-developers-guide/) course to learn new features such as App routers, client/server components, server actions etc.

 <img src="./docs/snippy.gif" alt="Snippy Demo" width="80%" />